Insuring Your Home While Remodeling It

 Before and during a project, however, you’ll need to make sure you have the appropriate add-on coverage to cover things that a basic homeowners policy won’t.
 To protect what matters most, consider adding the following coverages:

 Dwelling Under Renovation Coverage

 Dwelling under renovation insurance protects your dream home project from turning into a financial setback by protecting your building materials and your home.

 Construction material coverage.
 Dwelling under renovation coverage protects building materials while they’re on your property and while they’re being stored or are en route to your home.
 With this coverage, you can easily recoup the cost and replace the materials if they’re damaged or stolen at any point of your renovation process.

-Water damage.
+Foundation collapse.
 Hydrostatic pressure, which can collapse basement walls when water puts pressure on them during home renovation or construction, is a common concern of builders.
 Dwelling under renovation coverage provides coverage for this type of damage.